tessercat/daoistic-book/daoistic.md

 forsaken,
 undeserving.

-Was that really
+Is that really
 remembering
 that privilege is based on privation?

-No, it wasn't.
+No, it's not.

 Since the ultimate trick
 is to play the part without pretending,